 - Can be more visually pleasing.
 Pavers can offer a geometry that poured concrete can’t.
 And, that’s not even taking into account the myriad options for the plants or other organic materials that fill the spaces between pavers.

-Above: Concrete pavers for a path designed by Remodelista Architect/Designer Directory member Bruce Bolander; for more, see Architect Visit: At Home with Bruce Bolander in a Malibu Canyon.
+Above: A path designed by Remodelista Architect/Designer Directory member Bruce Bolander; for more, see Architect Visit: At Home with Bruce Bolander in a Malibu Canyon.

 What are the best uses for concrete pavers?